alinsjs/docs/guide/rule.md

 ## 3. Watch tag

-Alins supports monitoring changes in responsive data, which can be achieved through the watch tag:
+Alins supports monitoring changes in reactive data, which can be achieved through the watch tag:

 <CodeBox/>